t2ym/thin-hook/README.md

 - `hook.registerServiceWorker(fallbackUrl: string = './index-no-service-worker.html', reloadTimeout: number = 500, inactiveReloadTimeout: number = 1000)`:
   - `fallbackUrl`: fallback URL for browsers without Service Worker
   - `reloadTimeout`: default: 500 (ms).
 Timeout to reload the page when no Service Worker is detected
   - `inactiveReloadTimeout`: default: 1000 (ms).
-Timeout to reload the page when inactive (waiting, installing) Service Worker is detected
+Timeout to reload the page when inactive (waiting, installing) Service Worker is detected.
+When a state change of the Service Worker instance is detected, the page is reloaded immediately even before the timeout.

 ## TODOs